 According to the NHS, research shows that physical activity can improve your mental wellbeing.
 It can boost self-esteem, mood, sleep quality and energy, as well as reduce your risk of stress and depression.
 Evidence even shows that exercise can protect you against anxiety and cause chemical changes in the brain, which can positively transform your mood.

 It can also reduce your risk of major illnesses, such as heart disease and cancer, by up to 50% and lower your risk of early death by up to 30%.
-Obviously, no one likes to talk about illness or death – but if you're going to seriously manage and reduce your own stress, then you have to understand the implications if you don't.
+No one likes to talk about illness or death – but if you're going to manage and reduce your stress, then you have to understand the implications if you don't.

 Get off the sofa, throw on your trainers and get moving.
 Exercise doesn't have to cost a penny.
 You don't need to join an expensive gym.
-What's stopping you from adding a 45 minute walk to your daily routine?
-Or cycling to work, if it's safe to do so?
+What's stopping you from adding a 45-minute walk to your daily routine?
+Or can you cycle to work?
 There is no excuse.
 Reduce your stress and boost your mood by moving your body every single day.

 3. Go for regular countryside walks

-Whilst we're on the subject of exercise, did you know that going for a countryside walk really helps to clear your head, and reduce stress and anxiety?
+While we're on the subject of exercise, did you know that going for a countryside walk helps to clear your head, and reduce stress and anxiety?
 That's because strolling in natural surroundings is "good for the brain", according to a recent study by Stanford University.

 Need some inspiration?
 Walking Britain is an excellent free resource that has many suggested routes to consider.
 The Ramblers is a charity that has walking groups you can join nationwide and enjoy strolling with others.
 And then John Harris offers thousands of free walks that you can download and enjoy – highly recommended.

-By simply going for a countryside walk every weekend, you'll have used three of our techniques, all in one hit!
+By only enjoying a countryside walk every weekend, you'll have used three of our techniques, all in one hit!
 Because you'll move your body, see lots of greenery in the fresh air and then enjoy lots of deep happy breaths when you reach the top of that majestic hill and enjoy the view.